Frequently Asked Questions

 The surgery fee is made up of the surgeon’s fee, anesthesiologist fee and the operating and recovery facility fee.
-In some cases implants are extra.
 If there are any additional fees they will be discussed at the time of your consultation.
 For more information, visit our Fees and Financing page.

 What if I have a complication as a result of my procedure?

 Thankfully, complications in my hands are rare – as they should be.
 However, it’s entirely possible that a complication can occur.
 If it is a minor complication, it can be handled in the office.
 If it’s a major complication, you may need to be seen in a local hospital where I have privileges.
 Your insurance company may/may not cover a complication related to a cosmetic procedure.
 You should check with your insurance carrier beforehand if you are concerned.
 Any complication treated in my office operating room is subject to additional fees for the surgeon, anesthesiologist and the facility fee.

 What is your policy on “revisions” or “touch ups?”

 I am a perfectionist at heart and I want all my patients to be satisfied with my work and their results.
 However, perfection is an elusive goal and sometime the enemy of good is better.
 Timing is also important here as plastic surgery results need time measured in years and not just weeks or months.
 One of the many benefits of having my own office operating facility is that I can control some of the overhead costs better than a hospital or surgery center.
 Although many people think that these costs are modest, they are not, as the cost for my nurses, supplies, and anesthesia services are real.

 Any trip to my operating room is associated with a fee no matter what the circumstances are.
 The fees that you would be quoted vary on the complexity of the problem and your anesthesia needs (the range is probably from about 500 to 2500 dollars).
 This is the reality that must be accepted by all patients before they consider any procedure.